Water Margin: Can Shui Hu

 Lu's faction, honoring old bonds, petitions the court to spare Song's life—sparing execution but dooming the remnants to further tragedy.
 The book culminates in total annihilation: Surrenders lead to executions or exile, battles claim the rest, and Song Jiang is ultimately also implied being killed.

-With the exception of Zhang Shuye and Chen Xiuzhen (who also the protagonist of Dang Kou Zhi.), there are not many notable new characters in this novel.
+With the exception of Zhang Shuye and Chen Xiuzhen (who also the protagonist of Dangkou Zhi.), there are not many notable new characters in this novel.
 Yet, the personality of certain legacy characters are given more focus, such as Song Jiang 's cunning and Wu Yong's wisdom.
 Chen Xizhen and his daughter, Chen Liqing, were persecuted by the government, particularly by Gao Qiu and Gao Yanei.
 Both father and daughter were forced to fled the capital.
 However, Chen Xizhen also hated the Liangshan heroes and refused to join them.
 Later, Chen Xizhen occupied a village and gathered people to start an uprising, until he accepted the amnesty and surrendered to the government.
 He joined forces with Zhang Shuye and others in the suppression of Liangshan outlaws, until they manage to eliminate the group.

-Chen Xizhen serves as the antithesis of Song Jiang and Liangshan outlaws, where despite having similar background with them as renegade of the state, he refused to join them, and even participated in the bandits' final elimination.
-This reflects the contradictory and tangled psychology of Yu Wanchun, who was a fan of "Water Margin" and wanted to inherit Jin Shengtan 's ideas to attack the rebels.
+Other notable Water Margin sequels

+Hou Shuihuzhuan (後水滸傳; "A Sequel to The Water Margin") was written by pseudonymous writer Qinglian shi zhuren (青蓮室主人; "Master of the Blue Lotus Chamber") and published during the Qianlong era (1736–1795).
+The story revolves around the early Southern Song rebel Yang Yao (楊幺; c.
+1115–1135), who is described as the reincarnation of Song Jiang.
+He launched a peasant's revolt in the Dongting Lake to carry on and develop the career of Liangshan heroes.
+Chapters 31 to 45 of the novel depict general Yue Fei, portrayed as a divine general, suppresses the rebels at Caibo Bridge.
+Defeated, the heroes ascend to heaven, enlightened by a karmic epilogue emphasizing redemption through reincarnation.
+Ellen Widmer wrote that the novel "evidently belongs to a lower cultural level" than even the Houzhuan, but is more critical of the imperial system.

+Lu Shi'e's humorous novel Xin Shuihu (New Water Margin, 1909) depicts the protagonists from the parent novel swiftly adjusting to the new world after hearing of "political reform", leaving their stronghold and getting involved in various modern enterprises.

+The so-called 120-chapter Guben Shuihu zhuan ("Ancient Edition of Water Margin") first surfaced in 1933 with prefatory material by Mei Jihe (1891–1969) claiming that the manuscript on which it was based represented the entire novel as originally written by Shi Nai'an, with the first half being consistent with Jin Shengtan's version of and the second half continuing the story in accordance with the author's conception of Jin's attitude toward the rebels.

+During the Second Sino-Japanese War, Zhang Henshui serialized a patriotic Water Margin sequel, A New Tale of the Water Margin (Shuihu Xin Zhuan, 1940–1943), which follows the former bandits as they join Song government troops against the Jin invaders.